-DESIGN TECHNOLOGY Standard & Higher Level
+DESIGN TECHNOLOGY

-The IB Design and Technology course is all about developing an appreciation of how the world functions through the use of products.
+The IB Design and Technology course is about developing an appreciation of how the world functions through the use of products.
 Students must be curious and willing to think both creatively and critically about how and why design decisions are made.
 They will empathise with both users and designers from around the globe.
 A foundation of knowledge covering materials, manufacturing processes and the design cycle are all developed as well as sketching and making.